mattmotoki/mattmotoki.github.io/_posts/2025-02-27-beta-target-encoding.md

   - /blog/posts/beta-target-encoding.html
 ---

-Bayesian Target Encoding is a Bayesian approach to feature engineering that transforms categorical variables into numeric representations.
-This post explores Beta Target Encoding which applies to binary classification tasks.
-By leveraging Bayesian principles, Beta Target Encoding provides a systematic way to regularize target encoding, reducing overfitting and enabling efficient updates in online learning settings.
+Bayesian Target Encoding is a feature engineering method that leverages Bayesian principles to convert categorical variables into numeric representations.
+Beta Target Encoding is a specialized variant designed specifically for binary classification tasks.
+Beta Target Encoding provides a systematic way to regularize target encoding, reducing overfitting and enabling efficient updates in online learning settings.

 ## Target Encoding